AshleyHintz/e235/deadfish.md

 6. *Use your aquarium as a memorial.* You can use your tank to honor the memory of your fish in a variety of creative ways.
 If you are still using the tank for other fish, you may want to put something in there in memory of the fish you lost.
 It could be a tiny hand-made tombstone, or a pretty rock or seashell with a coloring and pattern that reminds you of your fish.
-If you donít have other fish, you can clean the aquarium out and use it to hold a memorial plant or flowers.
+If you don‚Äôt have other fish, you can clean the aquarium out and use it to hold a memorial plant or flowers.
 If the tank is empty, and looking at it causes you too much pain, then clean it out and put it away.
 Put a nice plant or decoration in the place where the fish tank used to be.
 You can also decide to keep you're fish in safe place like a box, it can be homemade, or have your little one cremated.

 ##Part 2 Taking Care of the Remains

-1. *Make sure itís really dead.* Sometimes fish can appear dead, but are actually sick or in distress.
+1. *Make sure it‚Äôs really dead.* Sometimes fish can appear dead, but are actually sick or in distress.
 Before you dispose of the body, make sure that your fish is actually dead.[5]Sometimes fish can swim on their side or upside down because they are constipated.
 Check the gills, eyes, and skin carefully.
 Watch the gill covers closely.
-For a few moments, watch your fish to make sure itís not just breathing very slowly.
+For a few moments, watch your fish to make sure it‚Äôs not just breathing very slowly.
 Does it respond when you gently nudge it?
 If the skin has become discolored or white, it may indicate rotting, parasites, or disease.
-Look at your fishís eyes.
+Look at your fish‚Äôs eyes.
 If the eyes have turned grey, then the fish has passed on.

 2. *Try to determine why your fish died.* If possible, look the fish over and try to figure out why it died.
 Especially if you have other fish in that tank or plan on getting another fish in the future, this can help you prevent future deaths.
-It can also give you a sense of closure, so that you arenít continually wondering why your fish died.
+It can also give you a sense of closure, so that you aren‚Äôt continually wondering why your fish died.
 Check the water levels.
 Was the tank too full?
-Did the fish jump out because the water level was too high or because there wasnít a lid on the tank?
+Did the fish jump out because the water level was too high or because there wasn‚Äôt a lid on the tank?
 Was there enough water in the tank?
 Test the water quality.
 Are the pH, ammonia, nitrite, etc. levels what they should be?
 Is there obvious injury (split fins, open wounds, etc.)?
 Does it appear the fish got into a fight or injured by some of the tank equipment?
 Do you see any signs of disease, infection, or parasites?
 Is the body discolored or bloated?